Query Log

 - New: The default status of when a new query is added to query logs.
 It cannot be set by users.

-- Misclassified: This status is used to label queries that are not classified correctly.
+- Misclassified: Used to label queries that are not classified correctly.

-- Reclassified: A query is set to “Reclassified“ automatically when you use the Correct Classification feature.
+- Reclassified: A query is set to “Reclassified“ automatically when a user uses the Correct Classification feature.
 Users cannot set it without using Correct Classification.

 - Out of Scope: Used to label queries that failed to be classified.